dusk-network/plonk/docs/notes-prove-verify.md

 polynomial equal to zero for
 all the points we evaluate at.
-So this means that the vectors will be divisible by this vanashing polynomial, if the expression we check does indeed hold.
+So this means that the vectors will be divisible by this vanishing polynomial, if the expression we check does indeed hold.